7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 Also a Public version using a App server plan

-Add a Application proxy and discuss Application gateway use

 Custom DNS

 Fix the website recap - TIL Azure DevOps, Azure IAM with SAS and SSPR, while creating a Azure K8 for testing: